13579and2468/Wei-fuzz/README.md

 ## TODO
 - Compare with other fuzzer scheduling methods like Ecofuzz.
 - Auto tunning the MAB coefficient(999/1000 now)
+- Merge AFL seed selection(exploration) with MAB(exploitation) selection

 ## Environment